ExplicITConsulting/ExplicITConsulting.github.io/team.md

                 </div>
                 </div>
                 <div class="content">
-                    <p>Markus aligns IT and business strategy, providing expert consultancy and leading project portfolios.
-He is the original developer of Set-OutlookSignatures.</p>
+                    <p>Markus aligns IT and business strategy, providing expert consultancy and leading project portfolios.</p>
+                    <p>He is also the original developer of Set-OutlookSignatures and Export-RecipientPermissions.</p>
                 </div>
             </div>
         </div>